Trauma & Post Traumatic Stress Disorder (PTSD)

 Office Based Anticipatory Guidance for Trauma Regulation

-2. Routines- Routines or rituals also help reduce the stress response after the unpredictability and chaos of trauma by restoring a sense of order.
+2. Routines- Structure and routines also help reduce the stress response after the unpredictability and chaos of trauma by restoring a sense of order.

 3. Relaxation Techniques- Provide information verbally, with printed instructions or on phone apps that guide relaxation, meditation, and mindfulness.